 Our journal: Biologically Inspired Cognitive Architectures (BICA).
 Elsevier is pleased to announce the release of the 2013 Journal Metrics based on Scopus data (available at www.journalmetrics.com).
 The impact metrics are based on methodologies developed by external bibliometricians and use Scopus as the data source.
 Source Normalized Impact per Paper (SNIP) of BICA is 2.693.

 In other news: on April 6, 2015, our journal "Biologically Inspired Cognitive Architectures" has been selected for coverage in Thomson Reuter’s products and services.
-Beginning with V. 1 2012, this publication will be indexed and abstracted in: (i) Science Citation Index Expanded (also known as SciSearch®); (ii) Journal Citation Reports/Science Edition; and (iii) Current Contents®/Engineering Computing and Technology.
+Beginning with V. 1 2012, this publication currently is or will be indexed and abstracted in: (i) Science Citation Index Expanded (also known as SciSearch®); (ii) Journal Citation Reports/Science Edition; and (iii) Current Contents®/Engineering Computing and Technology.
 Most excitingly, the journal is getting a JCR Impact Factor applied retroactively to all issues since the beginning of 2016.

 Picture: Antonio and Sweitze present the BICA journal at the opening of BICA 2012 in Palermo.